mwat56/sessions/README.md

 	// …
 	// in the handler's branch for images mySession := sessions.GetSession(aRequest)
+	// …
 	mySession.Destroy()
 	// …

 This way there will be no session file created for the unwanted page element.
+The same is true if you simply don't use the session instance to store any data (calling `mySession.Set(…)`).

 Or – you could just ignore this inconvenience and let the library's internal Garbage Collector take care of the unneeded sessions.
 Empty sessions (i.e. sessions with no data added to it) will not be saved to disk.